What is a Risk Management Matrix

 As more executive management teams are demanding greater visibility into cybersecurity operations, the ability to aggregate risks and present the risk impact and the controls to mitigate is critical.
 Especially for cybersecurity leaders who, to this point, have operated siloed from teams managing other types of risk facing the organization, presenting cyber risk analyses and data in a way that aligns with existing reporting methods.

 From an internal perspective, risk matrices enable greater transparency across the information security organization and help contextualize risk management efforts around business objectives.
 Where many teams can get lost in the minutiae of managing risks, cyber risk matrices add a greater understanding of how their efforts contribute to business growth.
 Furthermore, risk matrices enable more informed project management, empowering project managers to understand where to begin when assessing risks and determining the best course of action to mitigate a project’s risks.
-A risk matrix helps your information security organization understand how their efforts align with the business and bring their thought process to how risk control and mitigation affect the business.
+A risk matrix helps your information security organization understand how its efforts align with the business and bring its thought process to how risk control and mitigation affect the business.

 How to Present to Executive Leadership from Risk Matrices

 As we discussed earlier, risk matrices are employed across various business units that manage and analyze risk.
 By presenting cyber risk in a risk matrix format, CISOs are taking a proactive step towards being understood in the Boardroom.
-When reporting on risks facing the organization, starting with a risk matrix to initially present risk will help business leaders understand what risks are top of mind for the CISO and cybersecurity organization, while also presenting lower-tier risks for context.
+When reporting on risks facing the organization, starting with a risk matrix to initially present risk will help business leaders understand what risks are top of mind for the CISO and cybersecurity organization while also presenting lower-tier risks for context.

 Alongside gap analyses like those seen in CyberStrong’s Governance Dashboards, a risk matrix facilitates a discussion at the executive level around high-risk activities and how the current business strategy informs the overall strategy for the enterprise.
-By increasing transparency at both the tactical and management levels, through robust quantitative risk analysis that is easily explained and presented in a familiar format (a risk matrix), executive management will build trust and credibility between the Board, CEO, and CISO.
+By increasing transparency at both the tactical and management levels through robust quantitative risk analysis that is easily explained and presented in a familiar format (a risk matrix), executive management will build trust and credibility between the Board, CEO, and CISO.